Alejandro Junco de la Vega: El Norte

 Junco worked in the newsroom and occupied different management positions at El Norte, a Monterrey newspaper founded in 1938 by his grandfather.
 When he became publisher of El Norte in 1973, Junco teamed with Mary Gardner—one of his former journalism professors at the University of Texas—to train reporters in journalistic techniques and ethics.
 Junco barred his reporters from taking bribes and from selling advertising to the subjects of their articles.
 These journalism standards would become the cornerstone for the growth of what would eventually become Grupo Reforma.

-Shortly after Junco took over the leadership of El Norte, the newspaper found itself at odds with the Mexican government after its reporting and editorials angered President Luis Echeverria.
+Shortly after Junco took over the leadership of El Norte, the newspaper found itself at odds with the Mexican government after its reporting and editorials angered President Luis Echeverría.
 The government attempted to shut down the newspaper by ordering PIPSA, Mexico's state-owned paper manufacturer, to stop selling newsprint to El Norte in what would come to be known as la "Guerra del Papel" (the "Paper War").
 Despite the challenges, Junco and his team were able to keep El Norte in print by cutting the newspaper to 12 pages.
 Eventually, they were able to supplement their paper supply with imported newsprint.
 (In 1998, PIPSA was privatized by the Mexican government, allowing for the unrestricted import of newsprint.)